-A. Next MPO Board Meeting
+B. Next MPO Board Meeting

-The next MetroPlan Orlando Board meeting will be held on December 9, 2020, at 9:00 a.m.
-This will be a hybrid meeting with a limited number of Board members, staff and members of the public attending the meeting in person in the Board Room and other Board members, staff, members of the public and the presenters joining the meeting virtually on Zoom.
+The next MetroPlan Orlando Board meeting will be held on December 9, 2020 at 9:00 a.m..
+(NOTE: The next MetroPlan Orlando board meeting will be held as a hybrid meeting with a physical quorum of board members.
+A limited number staff and members of the public will be permitted in order to accommodate social distancing.
+Other board members, staff, all presenters, and members of the public may join the meeting virtually on Zoom.)